VeriEquivBench: An Equivalence Score for Ground-Truth-Free Evaluation of Formally Verifiable Code: Benchmark Overview And Construction Pipeline

 In this section, we first present aggregate data statistics for VeriEquivBench.
 Subsequently, we introduce the two curated subsets released with the benchmark: (i) the LeetCode-transformed dataset, and (ii) a tag-composition dataset, called TagComp, the latter being explicitly constructed to evaluate verifiable agents on novel data without contamination \citep{tu2024dice,riddell2024quantifying}.

-Each problem in our benchmark provides a comprehensive set of artifacts: a natural language query, implementations in both Python and Dafny, unit tests and two versions of formal specifications: a strong auto-formalized baseline explained in Section \ref{sec:autoformalization} and a weaker, verifiable but incomplete version explained in Section \ref{sec:code_gen}.
+Each problem in our benchmark provides a comprehensive set of artifacts: a natural language query, implementations in both Python and Dafny, unit tests and two versions of formal specifications: a \textbf{strong auto-formalized baseline} explained in Section \ref{sec:autoformalization} and \textbf{a weaker, verifiable but incomplete version} explained in Section \ref{sec:code_gen}.
+The strong version of the specification is derived from the natural-language query without omitting any information, so that Claude-4 can generate the correct implementation solely from the specification, without access to the original query.
+However, this fully detailed version does not pass the verifier.
+Therefore, we introduce an incomplete but verifiable alternative, referred to as the weak baseline.
 Additionally, each problem is annotated with metadata, including its difficulty level and descriptive tags for the relevant algorithm, data structure, and domain.
 Unlike LeetCode, our benchmark uses a more detailed and structured set of tags to categorize problems.
 This new tagging system is described in Section \ref{sec:tag} for future query synthesis.

 Starting from the original Leetcode split of $2,641$ training and $228$ test instances, we first curate $2,174$ cases successfully transformed to Dafny.
 Then we compose new problems by merging tags, producing $1,893$ additional items; the full tag-composition procedure is described in Section~\ref{sec:tag}.
 For new problems, we ask Claude-4-sonnet to generate pairs of Python code and corresponding unit tests.
 For only $300$ of new problems, Claude-generated code passes at least $85\%$ of their corresponding unit tests, forming the cleaned \emph{TagComp} dataset.
 Of these, $215$ samples clear the weak-baseline pipeline, giving us $2,389$ problems in total that pair natural-language queries with formally annotated code.